Impeachment dominates, but much other work awaits Congress

 “If there was a vote before Thanksgiving, the agreement would be defeated,” Trumka told The Washington Post.

-Steve Elmendorf, a lobbying who cultivates close ties to Democratic leaders, said that before Trumka’s remarks, there seemed to be a sense of progress and that lawmakers would have liked to hold a vote before the holiday.
+Steve Elmendorf, a lobbyist who cultivates close ties to Democratic leaders, said that before Trumka’s remarks, there seemed to be a sense of progress and that lawmakers would have liked to hold a vote before the holiday.
 He said that if Pelosi “can get a good deal, she is completely capable of compartmentalizing this and a bunch of other issues in a different lane than impeachment.”

 What does need to pass before Thanksgiving is another short-term measure to prevent a government shutdown.
 That would buy more time for lawmakers to try to negotiate a full package of spending bills.